Reduce refunds & improve customer satisfaction with 5 simple strategies!

 • Set time limits on your policy, 14-30 days is what we’ve seen work well.

-• The “no questions asked” policy is a sure fire way to coax a sale through.
-If you place a lot of conditions on a refund you risk making it seam too difficult for the customer to seek recourse.
+• The “no questions asked” policy is a surefire way to coax a sale through.
+If you place a lot of conditions on a refund you risk making it seem too difficult for the customer to seek recourse.

 Feel free to look at our refund policy for inspiration!